acarribasplatag/GUI2/README.txt

 the database.

-"python manage.py startapp polls" creates a new app
+"python manage.py startapp polls" creates a new app.